1. Why does The Nature Conservancy allow hunting on its preserves in Wisconsin?

-7. Without a permit system, how will you ensure that your Baraboo Hills and Spring Green preserves don’t become overcrowded with too many hunters?
+8. Without a permit system, how will you ensure that your preserves don’t become overcrowded with too many hunters?

 We have allowed deer hunting on Nature Conservancy lands across Wisconsin since 1985.
 In most places we have not regulated access with a permit program, and we have not had a problem with overcrowding.
 As on state lands, hunters have naturally created separation among themselves to ensure that they have a good hunting experience.